katewhee/networking-course/_labs/tcp-client-v1.md

 You can have your client connect to the server and see what is being received.
 You can also type a message into `netcat` as a response to your client.

 I will also be running a TCP server at `lundrigan.byu.edu:8080`.
 This server is only accessible on campus (for security purposes).
 If you are off-campus, you will need to VPN or use [SSH port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding){:target="_blank"} to test against it.
-Here is a video demonstrating how to using port forwarding to test out lab 1:
+Using the College's VPN is the easier approach, however, here is a video demonstrating how to using port forwarding to test out lab 1:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Kfmsi_WCd74" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>